Legal & Privacy

-5.1 Zebpay may be required and / or directed to cooperate and aid the government and / or law enforcement authorities, police, investigating agencies, or Tribunals and Courts within the territory of Malta or from outside the said territory.
+5.1 ZebPay may be required and / or directed to cooperate and aid the government and / or law enforcement authorities, police, investigating agencies, or Tribunals and Courts within the territory of Australia or from outside the said territory.

-5.2 In such cases, subject to applicable laws with respect to data protection, Zebpay shall be entitled to disclose any information about the User that is in its possession or control, including to government or law enforcement officials, police, investigating agencies, Tribunals and Courts within the territory of Malta.
+5.2 In such cases, subject to applicable laws with respect to data protection, ZebPay shall be entitled to disclose any information about the User that is in its possession or control, including to government or law enforcement officials, police, investigating agencies, Tribunals and Courts within and outside the territory of Australia.

-2) to protect Zebpay’s property, rights, and safety and the property, rights, and safety of a third party or the public in general;
+(ii) to protect ZebPay’s property, rights, and safety and the property, rights, and safety of a third party or the public in general;

-3) to identify and stop any activity that Zebpay considers illegal, unethical, or legally actionable.
+(iii) to identify and stop any activity that ZebPay considers illegal, unethical, or legally actionable.

-5.5 Zebpay also compiles records and audit and compliance notes to determine the efficacy of its internal audit systems on an ongoing basis, and such notes are submitted to Zebpay’s audit committee on a quarterly basis for this purpose.
+(v) ZebPay also compiles records and audit and compliance notes to determine the efficacy of its internal audit systems on an ongoing basis, and such notes are submitted to ZebPay’s audit committee on a quarterly basis for this purpose.

 6. Client Risk Categorization

-1.2 Risk based Monitoring approach shall be followed.
-Broad categories of monitoring and reason for suspicion and examples of suspicious transactions for Zebpay are indicated as under:
+6.3 Risk based Monitoring approach shall be followed.
+Broad categories of monitoring and reason for suspicion and examples of suspicious transactions for ZebPay are indicated as under: